isomerpages/cris-corp/news-and-events/news/_posts/2025-12-12-post-Year in Review 2025.md

 SIMFONI Funding Initiative.</p>
 <p>Learn more <a href="https://www.cris.sg/cris-announces-appointment-of-executive-director-for-simfoni/" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
 <h3><strong>SCRI lauded as an esteemed member in the World Health Organisation (WHO) Global Clinical Trials Forum</strong></h3>
-<p>On 7 October 2025, SCRI is proud to be a member of the Global Clinical
+<p>On 7 October 2025, <strong>SCRI </strong>is proud to be a member of the
-Trials Forum (GCTF) and is committed to strengthening clinical trial capacities and supporting evidence-based health interventions, in Singapore and beyond.</p>
+Global Clinical Trials Forum (GCTF) and is committed to strengthening clinical trial capacities and supporting evidence-based health interventions, in Singapore and beyond.</p>
 <p>The GCTF network supports the implementation of WHO’s Guidance for Best
 Practices for Clinical Trials, which sets out principles and actions to improve the design, conduct, oversight and use of trials.
 It is further